EBEREGIT/nextjs-nextauth-tut/README.md

-This project is a result of a tutorial that I created to show how to create authentication in Nextjs using NextAuth.
+This project results from a tutorial I created to show how to create authentication in Nextjs using NextAuth.

-It differentiates between the `app` and `pages` router.
+It differentiates between the `app` and `pages` routing patterns.

 Find the tutorial [here]()